wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

 = 1.1.6 - 06/29/2013 =
+* Updated: the Japanese translation.
+* Updated: the POT file.
 * Added: the *Clear Caches* option in the *General Options* setting page.
 * Added: the *cache_duration* parameter, which sets the cache for the widget box's output.
 * Fixed: a bug that caused importing widget boxes to fail.